cwqt/site/posts/_posts/2019-08-15-markov-chain-discord-chatbot.md

 Often times it just spews out complete gibberish because of the low depth of the markov chain, sometimes it is quite eerie when it says something coherent as it imitates my style of speech and typing.

-The bot only considers the immediate word infront, so the 'gibberishness' of sentences can be be reduced by considering not only the word infront, but the word infront of that word, and so forth.
+The bot only considers the immediate word in-front, so the 'gibberishness' of sentences can be be reduced by considering not only the word in-front, but the word in-front of that word, and so forth.